mashaped/docs/en/docs/api/service/GetContacts.md

 The method is aimed for getting a list of the current account contacts.

-Sends contacts of all recipients whom the account connected with.
-Parameter "contact name" 'name' takes on a value based on the below criteria:
-1) If the account is recorded in the phonebook, then we get the name from the book;
-2) If the account is not recorded in the phonebook, then we get the name from WhatsApp account;
-3) If the account is not recorded in the phone book and WhatsApp account name is not assigned, then we get an empty field.

 ## Request {#request}

 To get contacts, you have to execute a request at: